 \section{Other conceptual applications}

-Below we give, only very briefly, a few conceptual applications of the informational completeness principle and the ICQT, hoping to shed new light on some long-standing open questions in physics.
+Below we give, only very briefly, a few conceptual applications of the information-completeness principle and the ICQT, hoping to shed new light on some long-standing open questions in physics.

-An important question is how to understand the occurrence of the classical world surrounding us, including the second law of thermodynamics and the arrow of time, in our new framework characterized by the informational completeness principle and the trinary picture of nature.
-Though we cannot present quantitative analysis of the problem here, a qualitative and conceptual answer to the problem is quite transparent: For informationally complete quantum systems, always-on interactions lead to the increase of entanglement for $\mathcal{S}$-$\mathcal{A}$ and $\mathcal{P}$-$\mathcal{SA}$ systems; the Universe as a whole has an increasing entanglement, a kind of \textit{entanglement arrow of time}.
+An important question is how to understand the occurrence of the classical world surrounding us, including the second law of thermodynamics and the arrow of time, in our new framework characterized by the information-completeness principle and the trinary picture of nature.
+Currently we cannot present quantitative analysis of the problem here---Full answer to the question requires to know the classical limit of the theory of quantizing gravity+matter, which is a highly nontrivial problem even in loop quantum gravity \cite{Rovelli-book,Thiemann}.
+Yet, a qualitative and conceptual answer to the problem is quite transparent: For information-complete quantum systems, interactions lead to $\mathcal{P}$-$\mathcal{SA}$ entanglement and the programmed $\mathcal{S}$-$\mathcal{A}$ entanglement; the Universe as a whole has an increasing entanglement, a kind of \textit{entanglement arrow of time} (see also Ref. \cite{icQFT}).
 It is easy to verify the entanglement creation by considering the $\mathcal{PSA}$ evolution governed by $\mathcal{\hat{I}}_{\mathcal{PSA}}$ from a separable state.
-At a thermodynamic/macroscopic scale, tracing out thermodynamically/macroscopically irrelevant degrees of freedom, only as an approximate description of the underlying informationally complete physics, leads to the second law of thermodynamics, the arrow of time, and ultimately, the classical world.
+At a thermodynamic/macroscopic scale, tracing out thermodynamically/macroscopically irrelevant degrees of freedom, only as an approximate description of the underlying information-complete physics, leads to the second law of thermodynamics, the arrow of time, and ultimately, the classical world.

 We note related analysis on the role of entanglement in the thermodynamic arrow of time in the framework of conventional \cite{arrow-Maccone,arrow-Terry} or time-neutral formulation \cite{Hartle} of quantum mechanics.
-As gravity arguably plays an essential role in our informationally complete description of nature, it is intriguing to see that gravity plays some role in the occurrence of the second law of thermodynamics and the arrow of time, as hinted in the study of black-hole thermodynamics \cite{Bekenstein,BekensteinPRD,Hawking,Thiemann}.
+As gravity arguably plays an essential role in our information-complete description of nature, it is intriguing to see that gravity plays some role in the occurrence of the second law of thermodynamics and the arrow of time, as hinted in the study of black-hole thermodynamics \cite{Bekenstein,BekensteinPRD,Hawking,Thiemann}.
 In the Di\'{o}si-Penrose model \cite{Diosi,Penrose}, gravity was argued to play certain role for the wave function collapse.